raspberrychris/inspireddigital/content/english/_index.md

 homepage_tab:
   enable : true
-  title : "Why Inspired Digital is Your **Best Choice**" content : "Are you tired of seeing your competitors outrank you on search engines?
-At Inspired Digital, we specialize in providing high-quality, affordable SEO services that deliver results.
-Our team of SEO specialists is committed to helping businesses of all sizes thrive online without overspending."
+  title : "Why Inspired Digital is Your **Best Choice**" content : "Are you tired of seeing your competitors outrank you on Google?
+At Inspired Digital, we specialize in providing high-quality SEO services that deliver results.
+Our team of SEO specialists is committed to helping businesses of all sizes grow their business online."
   tablist:
   # tab item
   - name : "Tailored approach"